gentoo-haskell/gentoo-haskell/projects/blog/34-github-details.rst

 However, the result was a repository with an messy history: hackport and overlay stuff was mixed.
 Moving to git gave us a new chance to clean it up.

-When using git you have the option of changeing the history of your repository.
+When using git you have the option of changing the history of your repository.
 Of course this is a powerful tool, but it should be used carefully.
 As we were in a transition of moving to git, we used these advantages.
 In general git will require greater knowledge of your